heyteacher/flutter_heyteacher_packages/flutter_heyteacher_meta/README.md

 # Flutter Heyteacher Fastlane

-Utilities for configure flutter projects importing common or app `FastLane`. lanes.
+Utilities for configure environment for flutter projects and importing common and app `FastLane` lanes.

 ## Table of Contents